quickthyme/qroute/docs/getting-started.md

 #### Using Xcode

-When importing the library for use in an Xcode project (such as for an iOS or OSX app), then the simplest thing to do is add it as a git *submodule*:
+When importing the library for use in an Xcode project (such as for an iOS or OSX app), then the thing to do is add it as a git *submodule*:

 ```
     mkdir -p submodule/qtroute